spinda/liquidhaskell-cabal/README.md

 During the post-build phase, the hook will check whether this flag is enabled and, if it is, will run the LiquidHaskell binary with the appropriate command line arguments and your package's source files.
-This assumes, of course, that the LiquidHaskell binary is installed and available in `$PATH`.
+This assumes, of course, that the LiquidHaskell binary is installed and available in `$PATH` (please make sure you have the latest stable version installed).

 Via stack, this flag can be enabled on the fly with `--flag <project name>:liquidhaskell`; for example: